ashn-dot-dev/site/src/blog/2025-08-03-vscode-disable-shell-integration.md

-How to Disable Visual Studio Code Shell Integration (Rant Edition)
+How To Disable Visual Studio Code Shell Integration (Rant Edition)
 ==================================================================

 TLDR - add this line to your `settings.json`: